KRM7/small_unique_ptr/README.md

 The interface matches `std::unique_ptr<T>`, except for:

- - There is no deleter template parameter and associated methods
+ - There is no deleter template parameter and no associated methods
- - Constructors from T* are not provided
+ - Constructors from pointers are not provided except for the `nullptr` constructor
  - `release()` is not implemented
  - The type of T can't be an array type or `void`
+ - There are a couple of extra methods for checking where objects are allocated

 The stack buffer is not used in constant evaluated contexts, so any constexpr usage is subject to the same transient allocation requirements that `std::unique_ptr<T>` would be.